sagemath/sagewiki_to_gh-2022-10-10/magma.md

 http://magma.maths.usyd.edu.au/magma/htmlhelp/text1115.htm
 Here are several small functions that Magma has, but Sage doesn't have.

-Theses first few would be easy to implement.
+These first few would be easy to implement.
 {{{
 Support(a) : AlgGrpElt -> SeqEnum